MikeAvgeros/escape-game/README.md

     -   This has helped me adjust the values on my font size variables so that my fonts are responsive and work well with all screen sizes.

-    -   This has helped me adjust the grid column parameters in my work, reviews and services sections so that all the nested elements respond and adapt to the screen size of the viewport.
+    -   This has helped me adjust the grid column and row parameters so that all the nested elements respond and adapt to the screen size of the viewport.

     -   This has helped me adjust the width and height of all my images.